 I am a graduate of Southern University Baton Rouge and Tulane University New Orleans, both great universities in Louisiana.
 My undergraduate degree is in Animal Science and my graduate degree is in Parasitology.
 I am presently a high school science teacher.
 I LOVE science and have been tutoring students in science for 13 years.
 Prior to teaching science, I worked in research.
 My favorite sciences are the life sciences: Biology, Environmental Science, Anatomy, etc. Once students realize that science is a part of our life and learn to identify the concepts in their day to day experiences it makes the subject much easier to understand.
-When I am not tutoring, I like to: travel, learn new sewing techniques, recreate pre-17th century characters, cooking new dishes for my family, and spent time with my lady (our 60 pound lab that thinks she’s a baby).
+When I am not tutoring, I like to: travel, learn new sewing techniques, recreate pre-17th century characters, cooking new dishes for my family, and spent time with my lady (our 60 pound lab that thinks shes a baby).

-Tulane University of Louisiana - MSPH, Parasitology
+Graduate Degree: Tulane University of Louisiana - Masters, Parasitology

 Anatomy & Physiology